 While a lot of mental health nurses are very knowledgeable about psychiatric medications, some are frighteningly clueless or prejudiced.
 Kevin referred to clozapine as “poison”, while Janet was firmly anti-medication across the board.
 Karen made medication recommendations to clients despite having astonishingly little knowledge about those same medications.

 Brent was a big fan of cognitive behavioural therapy (CBT).
 Which would have been great if he actually knew what CBT involved.
 He believed that CBT involved distracting yourself from your thoughts.
 End of story.
 And this one-trick pony would be trotted out for almost every client.
 His other standard recommendation was that clients read Eckhart Tolle’s The Power of Now.
 I won’t deny that it has some good bits, but there’s also some stuff that’s pretty out there.
-Brent actually agreed with me on that, but didn’t bother tacking this bit of information on when he made the recommendation to clients.
+Brent actually agreed with me, but that didn’t change his recommendation to clients.

 Some nurses are overly keen on pushing the prn medications.
 A couple of nurses that I used to work night shift with firmly believed that if a client was up during the night, they should be medicated back to bed, and if the client wouldn’t accept the prn orally, they’d call security and do it by injection!!!!
 There was one time I was coming on for a night shift, and the evening nurse told me that she’d given a client a prn during the evening because he was quite psychotic, and she wanted me to wake him up to give him another prn in an hour or so.
 I just kept my mouth shut and ignored her.

 Then there was Sandra, who thought clients asking for prn meds were just being med-seeking.
 She would never give prn benzos (even when the client had an order for them) regardless of how distressed or psychotic they happened to be.
-She had no use for clients with personality disorders, and thought they were just being manipulative.
+Clients with personality disorders, were written off as just being manipulative.
 She thought that the only way to handle these clients was with her idea firm boundaries, which translated to being flat-out rude.
 Clients would tell me that they just didn’t bother going to Sandra about anything because they knew they’d just be shot down.

-These anti-superstars have thankfully been the exception rather than the rule.
+These lousy mental healthcare coworkers have thankfully been the exception rather than the rule.
 Most of the mental health professionals I’ve worked with have been quite competent, and some have been truly exceptional.
 But keep an eye out for the Kevins and the Sandras of this world – and when you see them, run as far and as fast as you can in the other direction.